 Children under 7 years of age are not accepted unless the parents or legal guardians sign a hold harmless release.
 Children age 11 and younger are only permitted on designated family departures.
 Contact ExpeditionTrips for more details.

 7-Day Cruise Option:

 Passengers can disembark on Saturday in Baltra for a shorter, 7-day cruise.
-Available on select departure dates only.
-The 7-day rate is a 10% discount off the 8-day cruise rate and cannot be combined with any other promotional or child discounts.
+Available on select departure dates, the 7-day rate is a 10% discount off the 8-day cruise rate and cannot be combined with any other promotional or child discounts.
 For those passengers departing early and require a transfer to the airport with a guide, there is an additional charge of $50 per person (max $200).
 The return flight from Baltra is subject to availability and confirmation is requested at the time of booking.
-Please add $15.50 per person for the Baltra airport surcharge.
+Please add $20.50 per person for the Baltra airport surcharge.

 Cabin accommodation; all meals and snacks aboard ship; non-alcoholic beverages; purified water; Captain’s welcome and farewell cocktail; house wine and local beer with dinner; guided shore excursions; use of wetsuits (no guarantee there will be one available in your size unless you reserve in advance for $25; ask for details), snorkeling equipment and sea kayaks (two tandem and one single); transfers in the Islands between the airport and dock.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee $100 per person ($50 per children under 12) subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; gratuities are left to the discretion of the passenger; wetsuit reservation $25; traveler’s insurance; diving option; alcoholic beverages not mentioned above; purchases on board; fuel surcharge may apply.
+Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee $100 per person ($50 per children under 12) subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; gratuities are left to the discretion of the passenger; wetsuit reservation $25; traveler’s insurance; alcoholic beverages not mentioned above; purchases on board; fuel surcharge may apply.